Afreen2302/Agricultural-Crop-Recommendation-System/README.md

 ### Dataset
 The dataset used for this project is included in the repository as `Crop_recommendation.csv`.
 It contains various features that are essential for predicting the best crop to grow.

-### Contributing
-Contributions are welcome!
-Please read the [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.